Generalised Geometric Phase: Physical manifestions of Generalised Geometric Phase

-Remarkably we find that the generalised geometric phase can arise in any general quantum system in course of time evolution.
-Assume that we are provided with a system defined by the time independent Hamiltonian $H = H_{0} + H_{\text{int}}$, where $H_{0}$ represents the free part of the Hamiltonian, whereas $H_{\text{int}}$ stands for non-trivial interacting part of $H$.
+It is natural to ask if the generalised geometric phase can be understood as a phase acquired by a quantum state in course of evolution.
+To answer this let us assume that we are provided with a system defined by the time independent positive operator Hamiltonian $H = H_{0} + H_{\text{int}}$, where $H_{0}$ represents the free part of the Hamiltonian, whereas $H_{\text{int}}$ stands for non-trivial interacting part of $H$.
 Let three unit normalised orthogonal eigenstates of $H_{0}$ be given by $\ket{0}$, $\ket{1}$ and $\ket{2}$.

 Initially let the system be prepared in state $\ket{0}$ and allowed to evolve for some small time $\ep$.
 Subsequently let a projective measurement be performed on the system to find that it is in the state $\ket{1}$ (modulo an overall phase).
 The system is again allowed to evolve for time $\ep$ before getting subjected to a projective measurement which discovers that it is now in the state $\ket{2}$ (modulo an overall phase).
 Now after evolution for time $\ep$ if yet another measurement is performed so as to project it back to $\ket{0}$, then one finds that the state of the system is given by $\ket{0} \avg{0}{U(3 \ep, 2 \ep)}{2} \avg{2}{U(2 \ep, \ep)}{1} \avg{1}{U(\ep, 0)}{0}$.
 Here we are working in the Schrodinger picture of time evolution, wherein the evolution operator is $U(t_2,t_1) = \exp (- \frac{i}{\hbar} (t_2 - t_1) H)$.
-This shows that the system returns to its initial state albeit, to the leading order in $\ep$, acquiring a non-trivial operator generalised geometric phase $\gg_{H} = \text{Arg} \left( \avg{0}{H}{1} \avg{1}{H}{2} \avg{2}{H}{0}\right)$, where the role of $\oo$ is played by $H$.
-This generalised geometric phase can also be experimentally measured by interferometry wherein the system after time $3 \ep$, which is in the state $U(3\ep, 2\ep) \ket{2} \avg{2}{U(2 \ep, \ep)}{1} \avg{1}{U(\ep, 0)}{0}$, is allowed to be superposed to $\ket{0}$.
-This can be achieved by altering the interferometric setup $A$ depicted in Fig. \ref{fig1} to setup $B$ by ensuring that the states $\j_{i}$ are chosen to be orthogonal (and are not eigenstates of $H$), and by introducing a suitable medium which acts on the states as the Hamiltonian operator $H$.
-As a result the relative phase measured by the detector would be $\gg_{H}$.
-It must be mentioned that the usual geometric phase (as given by (\ref{ggpthree})) is not defined in this scenario since we are dealing with orthogonal states.
+This shows that the system returns to its initial state albeit, to the leading order in $\ep$, acquiring a non-trivial operator generalised geometric phase: